By: Jeremy Neisser

 Although this argument does hold true in the past, the main problem with this statement is that nowadays stability shoes often do not include a solid block of posting filling in the medial arches of the shoes, but rather some form of guide or rails.

 Instead of stopping pronation completely, these guides or rails actually just slow the overall rate of pronation through each downstep.
+The easiest way to see is the wear pattern in your shoes.

 This allows your foot to still go through its cycle of pronation, it is just designed to make sure your muscles won’t get overworked through longer runs on tired legs.